Park City, Utah: Events

 Park City hosts the Sundance Film Festival.
 The festivities are centered on Main Street, while film screenings are held in several venues both within and outside of Park City.
+After 2026, the festival will relocate to Boulder, Colorado.
 Park City hosts an art festival each year, the Kimball Arts Festival, which typically attracts around 50,000 visitors.
 Park City hosts two parades each year, one on July Fourth that attracts visitors from all over Utah, and one on Labor Day (locally called Miners' Day) that is more local-oriented.
 Park City co-hosted the 2002 Winter Olympics with Salt Lake City.
 Park City usually serves as the finish for the final leg of the Tour of Utah road bike race.

 Education

 Park City School District is the local school district of the portion of Park City in Summit County (almost all of Park City).

-Park City High School is located at 1752 Kearns Blvd, Park City, Utah.
-Park City School District's size is in the middle of the other Utah school districts, with more than 4,500 students.
+Park City High School is located at 1750 Kearns Blvd, Park City, Utah.
+Park City School District's size is comparable to other Utah school districts, with more than 4,500 students.
 It is also close to the state average ethnic minority composition.
 Of its students 17% are ethnic minorities—mostly of Hispanic heritage.
 The school provides its students with a series of film and TV production classes, and hosts "The Miner Film Festival" each year for students to enter their films and show them at the Eccles Center.

-The portion in Wasatch County is in the Wasatch School District.
+The portion of the city that is in Wasatch County is served by the Wasatch School District.

-Infrastructure
+The Park City Library is also located in Park City, Utah, and features various attractions.

+Park City is home to the Swaner EcoCenter, which also serves as an extension and distance education center for Utah State University.

+Public transit

-Park City operates its own free intra-city transit system (with additional service to limited areas of Summit County northeast of town).
+Park City operates its own free intra-city transit system (with additional service to limited areas of Summit and Wasatch County northeast of town provided by High Valley Transit).
 Routes include service to the Canyons Village, Deer Valley Resort, Empire Pass, Jeremy Ranch Park & Ride lot, Kimball Junction, Park City Resort, Park Meadows, Pinebrook, Prospector Square, Silver Lake Village, Silver Springs, Silver Summit/Highland Estates, and Thaynes Canyon.
-Bus service is offered between Park City and Salt Lake City via the PC-SLC Connect, run by the Utah Transit Authority.
+Bus service is offered between Park City and Salt Lake City via High Valley Transit's route 107.